amouracook/229project/README.md

 # 229project

 Abstract: The field of post-disaster recovery modeling is currently limited by semi-heuristic assumptions.
 The ability to establish robust relationships is hindered by categorical, survey-based data.
-This project explores the use of regression methods, decision tree models, and neural networks to predict a household's post-disaster location of temporary shelter, a decision with significant implications on population out- migration.
+This project explores the use of regression methods, decision tree models, and neural networks to predict a household's post-disaster location of temporary shelter, a decision with significant implications on population out-migration.
 The resulting models perform substantially better than a random-guess trivial classifier but illustrate the challenges of class-imbalanced data.

 Data: Public Use Microdata Sample from the 2017 American Housing Survey, performed by the U.S. Census Bureau SF_41860.csv == data from San Francisco, Oakland, and Hayward, CA